SnowySteki/PDF-to-FXLEPUB/README.md

 PDF to FXLEPUB converts image-heavy PDFs or image folders into EPUB3 fixed-layout EPUB files for **Apple Books**.

-It is meant for artbooks, manga, comics, manuals, booklets, scanned books, and other books where each page should stay visually fixed.
-It is not meant for reflowable text EPUBs.
+It is meant for quickly converting lots of manga, picture books, artbooks, comics, manuals, booklets, scanned books, and similar visual PDFs with as little setup and manual editing as possible.

+This is not a flexible text/layout converter like some other tools.
+It does not try to extract real text, rebuild complex layouts, run OCR, create chapters, or produce rich metadata.
+It treats pages as fixed visual pages because complex PDF layout conversion is difficult to make perfect across many different books.

 I made this because Apple Books handles PDFs and EPUBs differently.
 In Apple Books, page curl animation is available for EPUBs, but not PDFs.
 I wanted that EPUB reading experience and page curl animation for all of my books in Apple Books, including books that originally came as PDFs.